 The brand names of the principal products of Trinity Biotech are listed below, organised first by point of use and second by application.
-The trademarks and registered marks noted below are owned by Trinity Biotech.

 Point-Of-Care Clinical Laboratory

 Infectious Diseases Infectious Diseases Haemoglobin Autoimmune Clinical Chemistry Blood Bank Screening

-UniGoldTM MarDx ® Premier TM ImmuBlotTM EZTM CaptiaTM
+UniGold MarDx Premier ImmuBlot EZ Captia

-Recombigen ® MarBlot ® UltraTM ImmuGlo TM
+Recombigen FlexTrans Ultra ImmuGlo

-ImmuLisa TM
+ImmuLisa

-$OTOblot^{TM}$
+OTOblot

-Trinity Biotech also sells raw materials to the life sciences industry and research institutes globally through its wholly owned subsidiary, Benen Trading Ltd., trading as Fitzgerald Industries.
+We also sell raw materials to the life sciences industry and research institutes globally through our wholly owned subsidiary, Benen Trading Ltd., trading as Fitzgerald Industries.

-Trinity Biotech sells its products through its direct sales organisations in the United States, Brazil and to an extent in the United Kingdom, France and Germany and then through its network of principal distributors and non-governmental bodies into approximately 100 countries globally.
+We sell our products through our direct sales organisations in the United States, Brazil and to an extent in the United Kingdom, France and Germany and then through our network of principal distributors and non-governmental bodies into approximately 100 countries globally.